-You should submit your client.py file (and only that file) by March 18, 2016, 11:59PM.
+You should submit your final version of client.py file (and only that file, plus optional feedback) by October 6, 2016, 11:59PM using glookup with submit proj2-part1.

-Upon submitting your project, we will email you a report of your functionality test score and any crashes in your code.
+Every time you submit your project, we will email you a report of your functionality test score and any crashes in your code.
 You are responsible for verifying that your code runs against the autograder.

-We are having you submit this part early for your benefit: we plan to report your scores shortly after the deadline.
-You will receive the raw functionality score, raw security score, and a one sentence summary of any security tests failed (so you have the chance to fix these issues before the second submission).
+We are having you submit this part early for your benefit: we plan to grade Part 1 shortly after the deadline.
+We will grade your last submission, and provide:

+- the raw score based on functionality tests (almost identical to those you already have) - the raw score based on a large set of security tests - a one sentence summary of any security tests failed (so you have the chance to fix these issues for Part 2)

 Your final score on this part of the project will be the minimum of the functionality score and security score.
-Each failed security test will lower the security grade, weighted by the impact of the vulnerability.
+Each failed security test will lower the security score, weighted by the impact of the vulnerability.